Costs to Maintain a House

 Good to Know: IBI Property Tax

-- Spain’s IBI tax is a property tax collected by your local council.
+- IBI tax on property in Spain is collected by your local council.

 - IBI property tax is payable once a year.